stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 2 API Security - Securing APIs with API Keys/README.md

 * Menu: **Develop > API Proxies**

-* Open your API Proxy and click the **Develop** tab to see the flow editor (you may have to move the panes to see the full request and response flow lines)
+* Open your API Proxy and click the **Develop** tab (in the upper right area of the page) to see the flow editor (you may have to move the panes to see the full request and response flow lines)

 * Click **+Step** on the request flow and select *Verify API Key* policy from the *Security* section of the list.
 The name can be changed or left at the default.